Attempts on to destroy Constitution says Priyanka Gandhi

 Priyanka Gandhi likens Silchar MP Sushmita Dev to Indira Gandhi

 "It is 'Mahapurush' (B R) Ambedkar ji's birth anniversary.
 He laid the foundation of this country through the Constitution.
-It is the duty of every leader to respect that Constitution.
+It is the duty of every leader to respect that Constitution."

-"Today, you are seeing that the Constitution is not respected and an attempt is being made to destroy it," said Gandhi, who is Congress's general secretary in-charge of Uttar Pradesh East.
+"Today, you are seeing that the Constitution is not respected and an attempt is being made to destroy it," said Gandhi, who is Congress' general secretary in-charge of Uttar Pradesh East.

 Slamming the BJP's manifesto, she said there is no space for different cultures and religions in it, as well as any respect for the Constitution.